 Advantages of Current Ratio

-- The current ratio is often used to determine how surplus cash a business has over its short term loans.
-It assists us in determining a business’s short-term financial strength.
-The greater the ratio indicates how secure the organization is and lower ratio shows how risky a business is.
+- The current ratio is often used to determine how much surplus cash a business has over its short-term loans.
+It assists us in choosing a business’s short-term financial strength.
+The greater ratio indicates how secure the organization is and the lower ratio shows how risky a business is.

 - The current ratio demonstrates management’s effectiveness in satisfying creditor obligations It also provides an overview of the business’s working capital management.

-- This ratio on its own will never be adequate to measure the business’s liquidity status since it is based on the number of current assets rather than its quality.
+- This ratio on its own will never be adequate to measure the business’s liquidity status since it is based on the number of current assets rather than their quality.

-- In certain situations, the current ratio contains inventory in its measure, that can contribute to an inaccuracy of the liquidity position.
-Taking inventory into account in businesses where large amounts of inventory occurs because of less sales or the outdated existence of the commodity may result in the business’s liquidity health being shown incorrectly.
+- In certain situations, the current ratio contains inventory in its measure, which can contribute to the inaccuracy of the liquidity position.
+Taking inventory into account in businesses where large amounts of inventory occur because of fewer sales or the outdated existence of the commodity may result in the business’s liquidity health being shown incorrectly.

 - In businesses with seasonal revenues, you will see a lower current ratio in certain periods and a higher ratio in others.

 - The business’s shift in inventory valuation approach could have an influence on the current ratio.
 This is not the issue when using the quick ratio because it does not take inventory into consideration.